 Foro Italico

 Foro Italico is a sports complex with a rich history.
-The fascist-era architecture that defines this place makes it a true marvel for both adventure and education seekers.
+The fascist-era architecture that defines this place makes it a true marvel for both adventure and knowledge seekers.
 The complex blends sports, culture and art in the most spectacular way.
 It is located just 0.1 to 0.5 miles from the Stadio Olimpico, depending on the route you take.

 MAXXI – National Museum of 21 Century Arts